VandroiyLabs/chapolins/Readme.md

 <br />

-Chapolins is a library we have been developing for nonparametric change point analysis .
+A change point problems can be stated as follows: given a time series, how likely was there a change of distribution in those points?
+If there was, when that happened?
+Answering both questions is the main point of change point detection & analysis.
+Chapolins is a library we have been developing for nonparametric change point analysis, versatile and easily expanded.
+We designed it using scipy's look & feel.

+By integrating C libaries, fast searching algorithms and some parallelism (being developed), we have been applying this especially into neuroscience, animal communication and electronic nose applications.

 If you are using this package, please make sure to cite us [Mosqueiro et al @ CISS 2016]() and the authors of the methods we implemented (for an incomplete, but informative, list check our methods section below).

+*The code will be fully available in a few weeks, when the paper is published*

 How it works
 ---